 Southwest Tech is committed to maintaining a campus environment that enhances and supports student learning and achievement.
 In fulfilling this commitment, the college is responsive to student complaints.
-However, in most cases students should first attempt to resolve issues through discussion with instructors (when appropriate) and then the deans.
+However, in most cases students should first attempt to resolve issues through discussion with instructors and staff (when appropriate) and then the deans.
 There may also come a time when a student feels the need to address the issue at the next level.

 All complaints must first be filed with Southwest Tech using the Southwest Tech Complaint Form located at www.swtc.edu/complaints.
-A copy of the submitted information will be sent to the email provided for your records.
-Be sure to hit the Submit button at the bottom of the page when you complete the form and are ready to submit it.
-This form will be reviewed and forwarded to the appropriate party for action.